Supervising Smart Home Device Interactions: A Profile-Based Firewall Approach: Introduction

 Leveraging this concept, the Internet Engineering Task Force (IETF) defined the Manufacturer Usage Description (MUD) standard in RFC 8520 \cite{mud}.
 A MUD file is a machine-readable description of the network connections allowed for a device.
 It specifies one or more traffic access control lists based on typical traffic features, such as IP addresses, ports, protocols, connection direction, etc. More abstract traffic matching rules, e.g., matching on traffic originating from the same local network, are also supported.
 The idea is to use the information contained in the MUD file of a device to configure local firewalls and switches such that the device can perform its normal functions (e.g., sending temperature measurements to a cloud) while blocking other activities.

-A major weakness of MUD and similar approaches is the fact that they do not match the reality of today's Smart Home networks.
+A major weakness of MUD and similar approaches is the fact that they do not match the reality of today's Smart Home networks \cite{mazhar_role_2021}.
 In modern Smart Home deployments, devices can interact with each other directly or through one or more intermediate hosts.
 As a result, communication patterns emerge, consisting of temporally and logically interdependent connections.
 Such patterns cannot be described in MUD and, consequently, malicious activities breaking those patterns, e.g., an attacker directly accessing a device, cannot be blocked, which makes unauthorized device control and data exfiltration attacks possible \cite{ronen_extended_2016, uroz_characterization_2022}.
+Two other, previously studied shortcomings are the lack of support for traffic statistics \cite{lear-bandwidth-2019} such as packet rate or count, and the lack of supported protocols, mainly application-layer ones \cite{matheu_mud}.

 In this article, we present a system to efficiently enforce legitimate device interactions in Smart Home networks.
 Our contributions are summarized as follows:

 \textbf{We propose a new language to express profiles} that model legitimate network communication patterns of IoT devices.
 The language is more expressive than MUD profiles and takes into account the dependencies between traffic connections caused by device interactions.